List of Liberty ships (H): Henry Watterson

 was built by St. Johns River Shipbuilding Company.
 Her keel was laid on 19 April 1943.
 She was launched on 21 July and delivered on 18 August.
 Built for the WSA, she was operated under the management of American Export Lines.
 To the USMC in 1946.
 Sold in August 1947 to Lundegaard & Sønner, Farsund, Norway and renamed Spurt.
 Sold in 1950 to Skips A/S Lundegaard, Farsund.
 Placed under the management of her previous owner.
 Sold in 1961 to Compania Maritima Angelikane S. A., Beirut and renamed Spartan.
 She ran aground in Pasa Buenavista, Cuba on 13 December 1961 whilst on a voyage from Gdańsk, Poland to Cienfuegos, Cuba.
 Refloated on 29 May 1962 and towed in to Havana.
 Declared a constructive total loss, reported consequently scrapped.

 Henry W. Corbett

-was built by Oregon Shipbuilding Corporation.
-Her keel was laid on 9 March 1943.
-She was launched on 29 March and delivered on 6 April.
-To the Soviet Union as Alexandr Nevsky.
+(#1616) was launched on March 29, 1943, by Mrs. Henry Ladd Corbett.
+The keel had been laid only twenty days earlier on March 9, 1943.
+This ship was afterwards lent to the Russian war effort.
+A portrait of Stalin was found hanging alongside the one of H. W. Corbett in a Russian port when a younger relation went on board.
+The SS Henry W. Corbett was never returned and was later renamed by the Russians the Alexander Nevsky after their thirteenth century warrior prince and saint.
 Relegated to a storage ship at Vladivostok in 1978.